AVJdataminer/content_dev/modules_oop.md

 -   Importing and using modules

--   Dependencies
+### Dependencies
--Some packages will have dep
+Some packages will have dependencies, i.e. other modules they depend on in order to run properly.
+You can check the dependencies of a package using the `pip show` command.

 -   Module loading errors